DevExpress/devextreme-angular/README.md

 ### <a name="server-side-rendering"></a>Server-side Rendering ###

-[Server-side rendering](https://angular.io/guide/universal#angular-universal-server-side-rendering) provided by Angular Universal can significantly speed up your application.
+[Server-side rendering](https://angular.io/guide/universal#angular-universal-server-side-rendering) provided by Angular Universal can significantly speed up application loading.
 Use DevExtreme widgets in Angular Universal applications in the same maner as in usual Angular apps.

 You can [create a new Angular Universal app](https://github.com/angular/angular-cli/wiki/stories-universal-rendering#angular-universal-integration) and [add DevExtreme widgets](#add-to-existing-app) to it.